arnocs/macOS-transition/README.md

 # macOS transition
-Using a Apple keyboard with numpad (metalic)
+AutoHotkey Script for using a Apple keyboard with numpad (metalic) on a windows 7 machine.
+The focus is on using it like a mac.

 ## Using AHK v1.1.24.04,

 # AutoHotKey v2 is alpha-release.
 Suggest use v1.1.24.02